 For some people, the pain from sciatica can be severe and debilitating.
 For others, the sciatica pain might be infrequent and irritating but has the potential to get worse.

-A chiropractor helps to restore spinal movement, thereby improving function while decreasing pain and inflammation.
+A spine health specialist helps to restore spinal movement, thereby improving function while decreasing pain and inflammation.